GitMirroring/gnuboot/website/pages/docs/bsd/netbsd.md

 ---
-title: How to install NetBSD on x86 GNU GRUB payload
+title: How to install NetBSD on x86 GNU GRUB payload ...

-x-unreviewed: true
-...
+This guide was written for NetBSD at a time where Libreboot was still fully free.

+NetBSD is not a fully free softrware operating system / distribution and so the GNU Boot project can't force its contributors to test GNU Boot with NetBSD.

+Because of that this page is only meant for people already Using NetBSD.
+See the [BSD index page](index.md) for more details about how GNU Boot deals with this issue and the way forward to a better support for BSD systems in GNU Boot.

-GRUB supports booting NetBSD kernels directly.
-However, you're better off simply using the SeaBIOS payload; BSD works well with BIOS or UEFI setups.
+According to the Libreboot project at the time, GRUB supported booting NetBSD kernels directly.
+However, they told that you were better off simply using the SeaBIOS payload; They also told that BSD worked well with BIOS or UEFI setups.

-GRUB is acceptable for booting unencrypted BSD installations.
-However, encrypted BSD installations will probably require the use of SeaBIOS/Tianocore.
+They also warned that while GRUB was acceptable for booting unencrypted BSD installations, encrypted BSD installations probably required the use of SeaBIOS/Tianocore.

+In addition, GNU boot may also remove support for booting encrypted BSD systems in the GRUB images it provides at some point, in order to make GRUB smaller to fit computer with a very small boot flash size (512 KiB) like the Intel D945GCLF, and unify the documentation, but also because it can't currently test that due to the lack of fully free BSD systems that are easily installable.

+So if you already use NetBSD with encrypted partitions, and that want to continue using it on a computer running GNU Boot, you should use GNU Boot images with SeaBIOS.

 Prepare the USB drive (in NetBSD)
 ---------------------------------